appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <dd>

 Contains the formatted date value currently selected within the Datepicker widget.
 This value changes if the default value is updated or the user inputs a new value.
+The format depends on the **Date Format** property set for the widget.

 *Example:*